sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/react-lifting-state/README.md

 # React: Lifting State

 Data is passed from one component to another by props.
-These only move one direction though; you can't pass data "up" from a child component to a parent component.
-How can a child component update something in a parent component?
+These only move one direction though; you can't pass data up from a child component to a parent component.
+How can child components update state in their parent components?

 ## Passing Down Functions